paul-grassi/gh-bps-for-sps/BestPractices.md

 Allowing universal read access to the repository, and allowing universal submission of issues and pull requests, does not mean that you're allowing universal write access to the document itself.
 It's best if a small group of core editors has write access to the main branch.

-Pull requests from everybody, including team members, should be subject to review from the appropriate parties before merging.
+Pull requests from everybody, including team members, should be subject to review from the appropriate parties before merging. *Include instructions on reviews.*

 ## Talking Offline